ML4Society/seminars/README.md

-# Seminar talks at the Oxford Internet Institute on Application of AI in Social Science
+# Application of Machine Learning in Social Sciences at the OII

 ---